ssnake/ssnake.github.io/_posts/2017-06-21-how_to_setup_rails_puma_nginx.md

 Since we're going to use `puma` on VPS things could be a bit different and we need different configuration file.
 Thus in order to not mess with default configuration file we will use `puma.conf`.
 This file will be used only on VPS.

+Run `bundle exec cap production puma:config` command it will create and uploade `puma.conf` to shared folder.

-Log in on you VPS and create `~/projects/my_app/shared/puma.conf` and copy this:
+Or you can log on you VPS and create `~/projects/my_app/shared/puma.conf` and copy this:

 {% highlight ruby %}